 35.3.16.2.1 General

-An AP affiliated with an AP MLD shall set the (#16857)MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in Beacon, Probe Response, and (Re)Association Response frames it transmits.
-Otherwise, it shall set the (#16857)MLD Capabilities And Operations Present subfield to 0.
+An AP affiliated with an AP MLD shall set the (#16857)MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in transmitted Beacon, Probe Response, and (Re)Association Response frames.
+When a Basic Multi-Link element is carried in other frames, the AP (#15414) shall set the (#16857)MLD Capabilities And Operations Present subfield to 0.

-A non-AP STA affiliated with a non-AP MLD shall set the (#16857)MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in a (Re)Association Request frame it transmits.
-Otherwise, it shall set the (#16857)MLD Capabilities And Operations Present subfield to 0.
+A non-AP STA affiliated with a non-AP MLD shall set the (#16857)MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in transmitted (Re)Association Request frames.
+When a Basic Multi-Link element is carried in other frames, the non-AP STA (#15415) shall set the (#16857)MLD Capabilities And Operations Present subfield to 0.

 An AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element to the number of affiliated APs minus 1.

-A single radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element carried in transmitted Management frames to 0.
+A single radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element (#16861) to 0.

 A single radio non-AP MLD with dot11EHTEMLSROptionActivated equal to true shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element to 0.

-If a multi-radio non-AP MLD requests more than one link during multi-link setup, the multi-radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element carried in transmitted Management frames to a value equal to or larger than 1.
+If a multi-radio non-AP MLD requests more than one link during multi-link setup, the multi-radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element (#16861) to a value equal to or larger than 1.

 A multi-radio non-AP MLD shall announce each pair of links formed by links that requested a multi-link setup as STR or NSTR in a transmitted (Re)Association Request frame, by setting the corresponding bit in the NSTR Indication Bitmap subfield of the Basic Multi-Link element to 0 or 1, respectively (see 9.4.2.312.2 (Basic Multi-Link element)).

-An MLD shall be capable of simultaneously transmitting or receiving frames on affiliated STAs up to a value indicated in the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element plus 1, under the rules defined in subclauses below.
+An MLD shall be capable of simultaneously transmitting or receiving frames via (#17872) affiliated STAs up to a value indicated in the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element plus 1, under the rules defined in subclauses below.

-An MLD shall set the NSTR Link Pair Present subfield value to 1 in a STA Control field that corresponds to link ID i (where 0 ≤ i < 15) only if it is a multi-radio MLD and contains at least one NSTR link pair formed by the link with link ID i; otherwise it shall set the subfield value to 0.
+A non-AP (#15556) MLD shall set the NSTR Link Pair Present subfield value to 1 in a STA Control field that corresponds to link ID i (where 0 ≤ i < 15) only if it is a multi-radio MLD and contains at least one NSTR link pair formed by the link with link ID i; otherwise it shall set the subfield value to 0.
 An NSTR mobile AP MLD shall set the NSTR Link Pair Present subfield value to 1 in the STA Control field that corresponds to link ID i unless the NSTR mobile AP MLD has removed the nonprimary link, in which case NSTR mobile AP MLD shall set the subfield to 0.
 An AP MLD that is not an NSTR mobile AP MLD shall set the NSTR Link Pair Present subfield value in each STA Control field to 0.

 An MLD shall set to 0 every bit in the NSTR Indication Bitmap subfield, if present, of the Basic Multi-Link element that corresponds to a link pair where one of the STAs in the link pair operates in the 2.4 GHz band and the other STA operates in the 5 GHz or 6 GHz band.